-Today I am going to show you just how easy it is to make Do Chua, the Vietnamese carrot and daikon radish pickles that no self-respecting Banh Mi sandwich would be without.
-Crunchy, vinegary with just a touch of sweetness, this relish is incredible on sandwiches, in a wrap or as a crunchy side dish.
+Do Chua is a Vietnamese carrot and daikon radish pickles that no self-respecting Banh Mi sandwich would be without.
+Crunchy, vinegary with just a touch of sweetness, this is extra tasty on sandwiches, in a wrap or as a crunchy side dish.

-The hardest part about this recipe is finding the daikon radish.
-Here in California it is pretty standard fair in our produce departments, but you may need to ask your grocer or check a specialty Asian market.
+The hardest part about this recipe may be finding the daikon radish.
+Here in California it is pretty standard fare in our produce departments, but you may need to ask your grocer or check a specialty Asian market.
 It looks like a white carrot on steroids.
 Kind of like a parsnip only whiter.

 - 1 tablespoon salt